What to do in the garden in December

-- • Wash and discinfect capillary matting before storing it away.
+- Wash and disinfect capillary matting before storing it away.

-- • Brush heavy snow off of greenhouses and coldframes to prevent the glass being damaged.
+- Brush heavy snow off the tops of greenhouses and cold frames to prevent the glass getting damaged.

-- • Insulate outdoor taps or turn them off at the mains.
-Also pack away hoses that are not
+- Insulate outdoor taps or turn them off at the mains.
+Pack away hoses that are not required.

-- • Prepare greenhouse borders for next spring by working in some manure.
-Leave enough space to add
+- Work in some manure to greenhouse borders to prepare them for next spring.
+Leave enough space to add compost later on.

-- • Keep an eye out for aphids over-wintering on your plants, remove them by hand or use a
+- Keep an eye out for aphids overwintering on your plants, remove them by hand or use a pesticide.

 Looking after your lawn